 Clusterings in Turkey

-In the Aerospace and Defense Industry, there are some important clusterings where the biggest companies come together and share latest developments.
+In the Aerospace and Defense Industry in Turkey, there are some important clusterings where the biggest companies come together and share the latest developments.

 - Defense and Aviation Industry Manufacturers Association

 - Aerospace Cluster Association

 - Eskişehir Aviation Cluster

 - Bursa Aerospace and Defense Cluster